UCLAdeepvision/CS188-Projects-2022Winter/_posts/2021-01-26-team08-DeepFakeGeneration.md

     ```

-### StyleGan: Synthesize the Style
+### StyleGAN: Synthesize the Style

-Learning about StarGAN, and how it uses AdaIN to fuse the style features and the input features, we have to mention the first work that propose AdaIN: StyleGAN.
+Learning about StarGAN, and how it uses AdaIN to fuse the style features and the input features, we will breifly introduce the first work that propose AdaIN: StyleGAN.

 We know that for traiditonal GAN, the generator ususally takes a randomly generated latent vector and generates the images.
 However, people actually have little control over the latent vector.
 What if, say, we want to fuse two images, and take one image's overall looks and the other image's styles?
 We cannot brute-forcely add up, or take the mean of, their latent vector.
 We need to somehow disentangle the parts of the vector that controls the style.

-So that's the reason of the Style GAN and its AdaIN.
+So that's the reason of the StyleGAN and its AdaIN.
 The general architure of the generator of StyleGAN is already list above (when introducing the AdaIN).
 The basic idea is that, different part of the generators (4x4 and 8x8) controls different features.
 The paper mentioned that the first half of the generator controls more on the overall looks of the images (i.e, male or female), whereas the latter part of the network controls more on the style (hair, glasses, expressions).
 Thus, by feeding two style vectors from different source images, we can essentially fuse the style of one images into the other.
 ![StyleGAN Demo]({{ '/assets/images/team08/stylegan.png' | relative_url }})
 {: style="width: 800; max-width: 150%;"}
 *Fig 11.
 Demo for StyleGAN.
 (Image source: <https://arxiv.org/pdf/1812.04948.pdf>)*

 No one is perfect, and so does the GAN.
 There are some drawbacks for the networks we mentioned.
 Note some of them are found by ourselves and may not being well-analyzed.

-For the StarGAN, according to the [analysis](https://www.researchgate.net/publication/336880524_Comparative_Review_of_Cross-Domain_Generative_Adversarial_Networks/fulltext/5db875904585151435d1609a/Comparative-Review-of-Cross-Domain-Generative-Adversarial-Networks.pdf) and from our experiment (please see the [demo](https://drive.google.com/drive/folders/1RRiqMyUGs4wAJ_pcQ56I_WKjuZKXqZVV?usp=sharing) in the Colab), it poorly handles some specific attributes, such as age and glasses.
+For StarGAN, according to the [analysis](https://www.researchgate.net/publication/336880524_Comparative_Review_of_Cross-Domain_Generative_Adversarial_Networks/fulltext/5db875904585151435d1609a/Comparative-Review-of-Cross-Domain-Generative-Adversarial-Networks.pdf) and from our experiment (please see the [demo](https://drive.google.com/drive/folders/1RRiqMyUGs4wAJ_pcQ56I_WKjuZKXqZVV?usp=sharing) in the Colab), it poorly handles some specific attributes, such as age and glasses.
 It will produce unrealistic images in such cases.

-For the StyleGAN, the synthesisted image is highly dependent on the abosulte coordinates of the pixel.
+For StyleGAN, the synthesized image is highly dependent on the abosulte coordinates of the pixel.
 The recent version, StyleGAN3, handles the problem as shown in the demonstration below.

 ![StyleGAN3 Demo]({{ '/assets/images/team08/styleganv3.gif' | relative_url }})
 {: style="width: 800; max-width: 150%;"}